nikhilpateldev/nikhilpateldev/README.md

 **scalable, cloud-native, AI-powered enterprise systems**.

 Currently focused on building high-performance applications using
-**.NET, Angular, and React** with enterprise-grade cloud and AI integration.
+**.NET, Python, Angular, and React** with enterprise-grade cloud and AI integration.

 ---